pingcap/docs/tidb-cloud/terraform/tidbcloud-provider.md

 > **Note:**
 >
-> Make sure meet the requirements in [overview](/tidb-cloud/terraform/terraform-overview.md)
+> Before you begin, make sure that the requirements in [Overview](/tidb-cloud/terraform/terraform-overview.md) are met.

 ## Set up terraform